-Mostly recently I have edited and contributed to a book entitled Gender and Populism in Latin America: Passionate Politics (Penn State, 2010).
-The book analyzes the role of masculinity and femininity in the political careers of figures ranging from Evita Perón to Hugo Chávez, considering the relationship between populism, democracy, authoritarianism, and feminism in Argentina, Bolivia, Brazil, Ecuador, Mexico, Nicaragua, Peru, and Venezuela."
+Most recently I have edited and contributed to a book entitled Gender and Populism in Latin America: Passionate Politics (Penn State, 2010).
+The book analyzes the role of masculinity and femininity in the political careers of figures ranging from Evita Perón to Hugo Chávez, considering the relationship between populism, democracy, authoritarianism, and feminism in Argentina, Bolivia, Brazil, Ecuador, Mexico, Nicaragua, Peru, and Venezuela.

 Years at Knox: 1995 to present

 B.A., Political Science and Spanish, summa cum laude, 1986-Knox College.